Type: Adjustable Auto-Cycling

 The vacuum controller is now controlling the relay only.

 The vacuum pump and Mac valve are now powered through the relay.
-The relay gets its power feed from the hot wire on the light switch (see the blue line shown below).
+The relay gets its power feed from the switched hot wire on the light switch.

 If you are using a vacuum pump that draws more than 15 amps, you will need to upgrade to a heavy duty light switch.